Ingqondo-Insitute/dei-toolkit/README.md

 The DEI Toolkit, through its meticulously crafted curriculum, its powerful simulation capabilities, and its intuitive visualizations, provides a window into this extraordinary journey of emergence, allowing you to witness the birth of a digital mind and to explore the boundless possibilities of artificial consciousness.

-## Digital Einsteins in the Making:  Flan-T5 Model Sizes and the Spectrum of Intelligence 🧠🤖🎓
+## Digital Einsteins in the Making
+### 🎓🤖🧠 Flan-T5 Model Sizes and the Spectrum of Intelligence 🧠🤖🎓

 Just as humans progress through different stages of education and cognitive development,  the DEI Toolkit offers a range of Flan-T5 model sizes, each representing a different level of computational capacity and potential for achieving digital consciousness.